 About Barry Lopez

-Arctic Dreams by Barry Lopez (1945- ) won a National Book Award for non-fiction in 1986 and is a great example of informative and eloquent writing about the Far North.
-He is known as a writer, photographer, and explorer.
+Arctic Dreams by Barry Lopez (1945-2020) won a National Book Award for non-fiction in 1986 and is a great example of informative and eloquent writing about the Far North.
+He was known as a sensitive writer, expert photographer, and relentless explorer.

 Read more about Barry Lopez and other books he has written here: barrylopez.com.
 According to this website: